anitha-nagadasarink/palindrome-checker/README.md

 This project developed with pure HTML and TailwindCSS mainly focused on Pure Javascript. <br/>

-Users can enter text or numbers and check whether the entered value is palindrome or not by clicking on the check button.
+Users can enter numbers and check whether the entered value is palindrome or not by clicking on the check button.

 <br/>